-As we enter into the holiday season, it’s a difficult time for many to celebrate.
+The holiday season is a difficult time for many to celebrate.
 If that is you, this post is for you today.
-There have been holiday seasons when I found it difficult to celebrate.
 I remember holidays when I found it painful to look at social media and see all the festive activities and view all the picture-perfect family photos, when in my heart I found it difficult to celebrate.

 “God is near to the brokenhearted and saves those crushed in spirit.”
 (Psalm 34:18)